III (JoJo EP)

-III. (pronounced Tringle) is a three song extended play (EP) by American singer JoJo.
+III (pronounced Tringle) is a three song and the second extended play (EP) by American singer JoJo.
 Tringle consists of three songs: "When Love Hurts", "Save My Soul" and "Say Love".
-The singles premiered on JoJo's official SoundCloud page on August 20, 2015 and was released officially on August 21, 2015 to all digital retailers ahead of her upcoming third studio album Mad Love.
+The singles premiered on JoJo's official SoundCloud page on August 20, 2015 and was released officially on August 21, 2015 to all digital retailers ahead of her third studio album Mad Love.

 Promotion

 Prior to the release, JoJo performed "When Love Hurts" and "Say Love" for the first time live at iHeartMedia on August 6, 2015, and has scheduled intimate performances attended by her fans before the official release of the tringle.
 She has since been performing at several clubs and has attended many interviews with Teen Vogue, Jezebel, MTV, VH1, Time and Billboard, among others.

 Singles

 "When Love Hurts" officially impacted on Mainstream radio in the U.S. on November 17, 2015 as the EP's lead single.

 Music videos

 JoJo released a music video for the track "When Love Hurts" on September 28, 2015, via MTV.
 JoJo released the music video for "Say Love" on October 27, 2015.
 The music video for "Save My Soul" was released on January 8, 2016.